 JOIN OUR BELL-RINGERS

-All visitors (including non-ringers) are very welcome.
-Meet at the south door at 7.20pm.
-The door will be locked at 7.40pm and visitors arriving after that time will not be able to join the practice.
+All visiting ringers (and non-ringers) are very welcome but should first contact Anne East on 01228 513633 to ensure that ringing is taking place and we can accommodate you safely in the tower.
+Meet at the south door at 7.15pm.
+The door will be locked shortly afterwards and visitors arriving after that time will not be able to join the practice.

 Sundays 9.30am to 10.30am

-All visitors (including non-ringers) are very welcome.
+All visiting ringers are very welcome.
+Non-ringing visitors should first contact Anne East on 01228 513633 to ensure that we can accommodate you safely in the tower.
 Meet at the crossing inside the Cathedral at 9.20am

-The ringers are pleased to welcome anyone who would like to learn how to ring or is just interested in the history of bells and bell-ringing.
-There are four experienced teachers of ringing available.
+The ringers are pleased to welcome anyone who would like to learn how to ring or is just interested in the history of bells and bellringing.
+There are six experienced teachers of ringing available.
 The tower also has a simulator which allows bell handling to be taught without disturbing the surrounding community.
 Individual teaching lessons can be offered on most days.

 Visit the Bells